MVX-TKYC/tools/wallets_collector/README.md

 # What is it ?

-Get all the transactions for each wallet in the MVX blockchain
+Query every transactions for each wallet and store them in /wallets folder

 # How to use